Kik logo

 Learn more about the benefits and risks associated with how people use messaging apps like Kik.

-Kik is used for: anonymous communication, content sharing, gaming, in-app purchasing, live streaming, location sharing, messaging/online chat, online relationships, photo/video sharing, screen capture, and video calling
+Kik is used for: anonymous communication, gaming, in-app purchasing, live streaming, location sharing, messaging/online chat, online relationships, photo/video sharing, screen capture, and video calling

 How can you report online abuse, manage messages from new people or block someone?